alpas/alpasdev/src/main/resources/docs/logging.md

 a logger like so: `val myLogger = KotlinLogging.logger {}`.

 This creates an instance of `KLogger`, the name of which is set to the name of the class declaring it.
-If you want to give it your own name to this logger, you could do something like:
+If you want to give your own name to this logger, you could do something like:
 `val myLogger = KotlinLogging.logger("myname")`

 <a name="configuring-a-dedicated-logger"></a>